Mar del Plata: Sport

 Mar del Plata's most popular football (soccer) teams are Aldosivi, Alvarado and Kimberley.
-Aldosivi plays in Primera division, Alvarado and Kimberley in the Torneo Argentino B.
+Aldosivi plays in Primera Nacional, Alvarado and Kimberley in the Torneo Argentino B.

 Peñarol and Quilmes de Mar del Plata are the most popular basketball teams.
 Peñarol have won eight official tournaments (Súper 8, FIBA Americas League, five National Leagues, InterLigas, and Copa Argentina).
 Mar del Plata hosted the 2011 FIBA Americas Championship, where the city's basketball fans supported Argentina's national basketball team to win the gold medal.
 All games were played in the 8,000 seat Polideportivo Islas Malvinas.

 For many years, the city hosted a strong international chess tournament.

 Mar del Plata hosted six matches in the 1978 FIFA World Cup at the Estadio José María Minella, which was built for the sporting event.
+It also hosted 6 games in the 2002 FIVB Volleyball Men's World Championship at the Polideportivo Islas Malvinas.

-The city also hosted the 1995 Pan American Games and the 2001 Rugby World Cup Sevens.
+The city also hosted the 1995 Pan American Games, the 2001 Rugby World Cup Sevens, the 1969 World Wrestling Championships, the 1998 Padel World Championship, the 1996 Artistic Skating World Championships and 6 editions of the Inline Speed Skating World Championships (1966, 1969, 1975, 1978, 1983, 1997).

 The city is home to Argentine Bandy Union.

 In 2003 Mar del Plata hosted the 2nd Parapan American Games that featured 1,500 athletes from 28 countries competed in nine sporting events.
 This was the last Parapan American Games that was not tied to the Pan American Games.

 The 20th World Transplant Games were held in the city from 23 to 30 August 2015.

 Mar del Plata was the starting point for the 2012 Dakar Rally.

-International relations
+The Argentina Polo School has its head office at Parque Camet, a green area north of the city.